An Abstract Illusion: History

 Since forming in 2007, An Abstract Illusion released an EP in 2014 titled Atonement is Nigh and their independent debut album Illuminate the Path, the latter having been released on 27 July 2016 and featuring a cover of "Svartesmeden och Lundamyrstrollet" by Windir.

 In 2022, the band announced that they have been signed to Willowtip Records.
-Their second album and first one with the label, Woe was released on 9 September 2022.
-It was streamed two days early, on September 7.
-The album has received positive feedback from reviewers.
+Their second album and first one with the label, Woe was released on 9 September 2022, receiving positive feedback from reviewers.
 Singles were released for the tracks "Slaves" and "In the Heavens Above, You Will Become a Monster".

 Their third album, The Sleeping City, was released on 17 October 2025.
-The album has also received positive feedback.
+The album has also received positive feedback, being elected by Loudwire as one of the 11 best progressive metal albums of 2025.
 Singles were released for the tracks "No Dreams Beyond Empty Horizons" and "Emmett".

 Musical style

-An Abstract Illusion are an extreme metal band known for their "atmospheric death metal" sound, but they are more specifically described as progressive metal, progressive death metal, black metal, melodic death metal, death metal, and progressive rock.
+An Abstract Illusion are an extreme metal band known for their "atmospheric death metal" sound, but they are more specifically described as progressive metal, progressive death metal, melodic death metal, and black metal.